ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 API.
 We have set up all our kubeconfigs using `https://kubernetes:6443` as the API url.
 This name resolves to a virtual IP (192.168.1.21) that we have statically configured in the DNS server.
 It is now time to set it up.

-### What is virtual IP?
+### What is a virtual IP?

-A virtual IP address is an address within a local network that is not bound to a single machine but rather is recognized by multiple machines as their own.
-All the packets destined for the Virtual IP must go through a load balancer (the `gateway` VM, in our case) which distributes it across actual machines which actually handle the traffic.
+A virtual IP address is an address within a local network that is not bound to a single machine but is rather recognized by multiple machines as their own.
+All the packets destined for the Virtual IP must go through a load balancer (the `gateway` VM, in our case) which distributes it across machines which actually handle the traffic.

 > [!NOTE]
 > Only the incoming packets go through the load balancer,
 > the returning packets go directly from destination to source.

-This simple load balancing technique is implemented in the Linux kernel by the IPVS module, and has the advantage of not involving any address translation.
+This simple load balancing technique is implemented in the Linux kernel by the IPVS module, and has the advantage of not involving any address translation or tunnelling (although it can be configured otherwise).

 ### Virtual IP on control nodes